The pylorus is a muscular valve that holds food in the stomach until it is ready for the next stage in the digestive process.

 Surgery cures pyloric stenosis.

-Signs of pyloric stenosis usually appear within three to five weeks after birth.
-Pyloric stenosis is rare in babies older than age 3 months.
+Symptoms of pyloric stenosis usually appear within 3 to 5 weeks after birth.
+Pyloric stenosis is rare in babies older than 3 months.

 - Vomiting after feeding.
-The baby may vomit forcefully, ejecting breast milk or formula up to several feet away (projectile vomiting).
-Vomiting might be mild at first and gradually become more severe as the pylorus opening narrows.
+The baby may vomit forcefully, ejecting breast milk or formula up to several feet away.
+This is known as projectile vomiting.
+Vomiting might be mild at first.
+But over time, it becomes more severe as the pylorus opening narrows.
 The vomit may sometimes contain blood.

 - Persistent hunger.
 Babies who have pyloric stenosis often want to eat soon after vomiting.

 - Stomach contractions.
-You may notice wave-like contractions (peristalsis) that ripple across your baby's upper abdomen soon after feeding, but before vomiting.
-This is caused by stomach muscles trying to force food through the narrowed pylorus.
+You may notice wavelike contractions that ripple across your baby's upper stomach area soon after feeding but before vomiting.
+These contractions are part of the digestive process known as peristalsis.
+The contractions are caused by stomach muscles trying to force food through the narrowed pylorus.